amiuhle/chrome-mongo-admin/README.md

-chrome-mongo-browser
+chrome-mongo-admin
 ====================

-Inspect your MongoDBs from Chrome!
+Manage your MongoDBs from Chrome!